 User Menu

-The User Menu provides you access to specific options depending on your role in eVisit.
+The User Menu provides access to your account and other options depending on your secondary role in eVisit (such as an admin role).
 In the top-right corner of the screen, click your name to open the user menu.
-Refer to the table below for a list of options that may be available to you depending on your role in eVisit.

 Menu Option |